Propaganda in the Soviet Union: New society

-Propaganda can start a large movement or revolution, but only if the masses rally behind one another to make the images produced by propaganda a reality.
-Good propaganda must instill hope, faith, and certainty.
-It must bring solidarity among the population.
-It must stave off demoralization, hopelessness, and resignation.

 A common theme was the creation of a new, utopian society, depicted in posters and newsreels, which inspired an enthusiasm in many people.
 Much propaganda was dedicated to a new community, as exemplified in the use of "comrade."
 This new society was to be classless.
 Distinctions were to be based on function, not class, and all possessed the equal duty to work.
 During the 1930s discussion of the new constitution, one speaker proclaimed that there were, in fact, no classes in the USSR, and newspapers effused over how the dreams of the working class were coming true for the luckiest people in the world.
 One admission that there were classes – workers, peasants, and working intelligentsia – dismissed it as unimportant, as these new classes had no need to conflict.

 Military metaphors were used frequently for this creation, as in 1929, where the collectivization of agriculture was officially termed a "full-scale socialist offensive on all fronts."
 The Second Five-Year Plan saw a slowdown of the Socialist Offensive, this against a propaganda background of trumpeting the USSR's triumphs on "the battlefield of building socialism."

 In Stalinist times, this was often portrayed as a "great family", with Stalin as the great father.

 Happiness was mandatory; in a novel where a horse was described as moving "slowly", the censor objected, asking why it was not moving speedily, being happy like the rest of the collective farm workers.

 Kohlkhoznye Rebiata published bombastic reports from the collective farms of their children.
 When hot breakfasts were provided for schoolchildren, particularly in city schools, the program was announced with great fanfare.

 Since communist society was the highest and most progressive form of society, it was ethically superior to all others, and "moral" and "immoral" were determined by whether things helped or hindered its development.
 Tsarist law was overtly abolished, and while judges could use it, they were to be guided by "revolutionary consciousness".
 Under the pressure of the need for law, more and more was implemented; Stalin justified this in propaganda as the law would "wither away" best when its authority was raised to the highest, through its contradictions.

 When the draft of the new constitution led people to believe that private property would be returned and that workers could leave collective farms, speakers were sent out to "clarify" the matter.